status-im/nimbus-eth2/docs/the_nimbus_book/src/intro.md

-# The nim-beacon-chain book

-_Documentation for Nimbus beacon chain users and developers._
+# The Nimbus beacon chain book

 The Nimbus beacon chain is a research implementation of the Beacon Chain – the core system level chain at the heart of Ethereum 2.0.